Making sense of Mindfulness

 Mindfulness is a very popular technique and it’s popping up in conversation more frequently.
 So, what’s the story?

 - Mindfulness is all about becoming more aware of what’s going on in the present moment and becoming more aware of what’s going on in your own mind.

 - You can use techniques like meditation, controlled breathing and yoga to help you achieve this state of mind.

 - Mindfulness aims to help us manage our thoughts and feelings, so we don’t become overwhelmed by them.

 - Some people think it’s all about calming down but it’s not.
-Practicing mindfulness may help you calm down, but it’s really all about becoming more aware and tuned in to the world around you.
+Practising mindfulness may help you calm down, but it’s really all about becoming more aware and tuned into the world around you.

-Like everything, mindfulness takes a lot of practice and you might not feel the benefits of it straight away.
+Mindfulness takes practice and you might not feel the benefits of it straight away.
 Don’t be afraid to give it time!

 It is generally recommended that you don’t introduce mindfulness during a time that you are experiencing a mental health crisis.
 It is best to consult with your doctor first.

 Well, that’s entirely up to you because there are lots of options available.